By Dr. K.E. Lanka, Ph.D., P.A.S.

 Common sources of S for livestock include:

-Sulfate forms of macro and trace minerals are among the most digestible and easily absorbed forms in the digestive tract.
+Sulfate forms of macro-minerals and trace minerals are among the most digestible and easily absorbed forms in the digestive tract.
 Elemental S in water and feed is not a readily available source for animals.

 A deficiency of S in the diets of animals can have detrimental effects on their performance.
 Marginal deficiency symptoms include: